davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 My coat walked away with my keys in it.

 Did the worst karaoke ever: "Tell Me Something Good".

+Dumont with Iris Cohen.

+## 2010

+Saw J.B. in a play.

+Saw a banker on Facbook through a window.

 ## 2012